01-edu/public/subjects/printnbrinorder.en.md

 Write a function which prints the digits of an `int` passed in parameter in ascending order.
 All possible values of type `int` have to go through, besides negative numbers.
-Convertion to `int64` is not allowed.
+Conversion to `int64` is not allowed.

 ### Expected function